ibm-cloud-docs/watsonx-code-assistant/data-security.md

 ## How your data is stored and encrypted in {{site.data.keyword.wca_full_notm}}
 {: #data-storage}

 {{site.data.keyword.wca_short_cap}} stores customer-specific metadata, such as the connection asset for Db2, in a deployment space that the customer's cloud administrator creates.
 This space is reflected within {{site.data.keyword.cos_full_notm}} as a folder in a {{site.data.keyword.cos_short}} bucket.
-This bucket uses a {{site.data.keyword.cos_full_notm}} instance that is owned by the customer.
+This bucket uses an {{site.data.keyword.cos_full_notm}} instance that is owned by the customer.
 The customer can encrypt this data at rest by BYOK, or use the automatic encryption with keys that are provided by {{site.data.keyword.cos_short}}. {{site.data.keyword.wca_short_cap}} accesses this data by using the customer-provided credentials. {{site.data.keyword.wca_short_cap}} has no way to access this data without these credentials.

 ### Configuring {{site.data.keyword.cos_full_notm}}
 {: #cos-configure}